1. Home

 3. Solar anti-islanding prevents inverter damage

 Is it possible to find a modern grid-tied solar system that lacks anti-islanding protection?
-The short answer is no. UL Standard 1741 requires every grid-tied PV system to have a built-in anti-islanding solar inverter, and the solar industry follows that standard.
+The short answer is no. UL Standard 1741 requires every grid-tied solar panel system to have a built-in anti-islanding solar inverter, and the solar industry follows that standard.
 While these laws were initially meant to protect utility workers, they've since been amended to include protection for your solar panel system and electricity grid at large.

 Role of the Inverter in a Grid-Tied System

 A solar inverter performs one main job: converting the DC electricity from solar panels into useful AC power for your home.
 Think of it as the brain behind the workings of your solar energy system.
-(For a more thorough explanation of this process, check out Solar Inverters: Types, Benefits, Costs, and How They Work)

 When your solar-powered home connects to the grid, the inverter acts as the middleman.
 Often called a grid-tie inverter, this device allows your home to have uninterrupted power, no matter the amount of energy your panels are producing.